 Like humans, animals can also struggle with nutrient deficiencies.
 For example, copper deficiency in cattle and copper deficiency in goats can occur and be a challenge for farmers because it affects the health of their livestock.

-Why We Need Copper: Top 10 Health Benefits of Copper
+Why We Need Copper

 As you can see, a copper deficiency can cause a lot of really concerning health problems.
 Copper is the third most prevalent mineral within the body, yet the body cannot create it by itself.
 The main way to obtain copper is by eating certain foods.
 Copper is mostly in the liver, kidneys, heart and brain of humans and animals.